|Brand||CHINA ASSOCIATION OF THE DEAF AND HARD OF HEARING|

 |Victor Hu||TBWA\ Shanghai||Photographer|

+Today Emoji icons are used to communicate everywhere online.
+So we used this trend to use them in a new way.
 Creating a complete interactive series, called sign emoji.
 Now whenever we send out a hand gesture, we can learn how to sign too.

 We invited sign language teachers to co-create the sign emoji icons.
 Then, we distributed them through social media platforms, where anyone could download them for free.
 When typing a message, a corresponding sign emoji popped up, to replace the word you were typing.